-Numerous researchers have conducted empirical studies to investigate the redistributive effects of income taxation across countries or year ranges, using microdata at the individual or household level (e.g., Bishop, Chow, Formby, & Ho, 1997; Bishop, Formby, & Zheng, 1998; Dandanoni & Lambert, 2002; Kakwani, 1974; Kasten et al., 1994; Lambert, 2001; Lambert & Thorensen, 2009; Thorensen, 2004).
-It is well known that the 1980s and 1990s tax reforms in Organization for Economic Co-operation and Development (OECD) countries led to substantial cuts in marginal tax rates and changes in income tax deduction thresholds (e.g., Bishop et al., 1997; Lambert & Thorensen, 2009).
-In empirical studies, researchers have examined the relationship between taxation reforms in the periods and the extent of redistribution in income taxes for Western countries, such as the United States (Bishop et al., 1997; Kasten et al., 1994), Norway (Lambert & Thorensen, 2009; Thorensen, 2004), Sweden, and the United Kingdom (Bishop et al., 1998).
-Similarly, in the 1987 and 1989 fundamental tax reforms in Japan there were large cuts to the marginal tax rates, in particular for those in the top income bracket, and an increase in income tax deductions (e.g., Ishi, 2001).
-In contrast to the case of Western countries, however, the redistributional effects of Japanese income tax reforms have rarely been examined using microdata at the individual or household level.3 Although there exists a small number of empirical works concerned with income redistribution in Japan, they are primarily focused on the trend of posttax income inequality and inequalities arising from intergenerational transfers between the young and the elderly (e.g., Fukawa & Oshio, 2007; Oshio, 2006).
-Further, to the best of our knowledge, in studies concerned with tax reforms in Western countries researchers have not addressed how income tax rates and tax deductions each have distinct impacts on posttax income inequality.
+Numerous researchers have conducted empirical studies to investigate the redistributive effects of income taxation across countries or year ranges, using microdata at an individual or household level (e.g., Bishop et al., 1997; Bishop, Formby, and Zheng, 1998; Dandanoni and Lambert, 2002; Kakwani, 1977; Kasten et al., 1994; Lambert, 2001; Lambert and Thorensen, 2009; Thorensen, 2004).
+It is well known that the tax reforms of the 1980s and the 1990s in the Organization for Economic Co-operation and Development (OECD) countries led to substantial cuts in marginal tax rates and changes in income tax deduction thresholds.
+Existing empirical studies have examined the relationship between taxation reforms in these periods and the redistribution through income taxes for Western countries, such as the United States (Bishop et al., 1997; Kasten et al., 1994), Norway (Lambert and Thorensen, 2009; Thorensen, 2009; Thorensen, 2004), Sweden, and the United Kingdom (Bishop et al., 1997).
+These studies found that the redistributive effects of personal income tax remained unchanged after tax reforms in the 1980s and the 1990s in Sweden, the UK, and the US, but decreased after the tax changes in the 1990s and the 2000s in Norway.

+Incidentally, in the major tax reforms of 1987 and 1989 in Japan, there were large cuts in the marginal tax rates, particularly for those in the top income bracket, and an increase in income tax deductions (e.g., Ishi, 2001).
+In contrast to the case of Western countries, however, the redistribution effects of Japanese income tax reforms have rarely been examined using microdata at an individual or household level.
+Although there exist a small number of empirical works concerned with income redistribution in Japan, they have primarily focused on the trend of posttax income inequality and inequalities arising from intergenerational transfers between the young and the elderly (e.g., Fukawa and Oshio, 2007; Oshio, 2006).
+Further, to the best of our knowledge, the studies concerned with tax reforms in Western countries have not addressed how income tax rates and tax deductions individually influence a posttax income inequality.